The right to believe, to worship and witness

 If individuals commit an offence covered by Administrative Code Article 20.3.3 more than once within a year, they may be prosecuted under Criminal Code Article 280.3 ("Public actions aimed at discrediting the use of the Armed Forces of the Russian Federation in order to protect the interests of the Russian Federation and its citizens, [and] maintain international peace and security").

 On 14 March, a draft law increasing punishments for repeatedly "discrediting" the Russian Armed Forces (Criminal Code Article 280.3) and for spreading "false information" about them (Criminal Code Article 207.3) passed its third reading in the State Duma.
 The Federation Council approved the draft law on 15 March and it was then sent to be signed into law by President Vladimir Putin.
+The law is due to come into force on 28 March.

 "Today, every soldier and officer, regardless of whether he is in the Armed Forces or the volunteers, must understand: lies and slander against him will be punished, and they are protected by law," Duma speaker Vyacheslav Volodin said in parliament on 14 March, according to a statement on the Duma's website.